 Calibration Certificates

-Each equipment record for Critical MTE in the Calibration Register must identify the most recent Certificate of Calibration in one of the following ways:
+Each piece of Critical MTE in the Calibration Register must identify the most recent Certificate of Calibration's location.
+Appropriate locations for Certificates include:

-an uploaded file

-a hyperlink to an uploaded file, e.g. in Docushare
+The ESH Calibration Records (Note, these are externally maintained)

+An electronically supplied file uploaded to the correct DocuShare location and linked in the Register

-the clearly stated location of the physical document.
+The clearly stated location of the physical document.
 Note, any physical documents must be held in a secure location, safe from reasonable environmental hazards.
+Furthermore, any physical document should be scanned and uploaded to DocuShare

-Unique Identifier for each Critical MTE
+Unique Identifier and protection for each Critical MTE

-Critical MTE will be installed, located, or otherwise protected in a manner that safeguards the equipment

-Maintenance of Critical MTE

 Critical MTE will be installed, located, or otherwise protected in a manner that safeguards the equipment from damage and abuse.
 Critical MTE must be labeled with either the Property Tag number or the assigned serial number that is used to identify the item in the Calibration Register.

 Calibration Custodians must also label, or otherwise clearly identify, all Critical MTE listed on their Calibration Registers to inform users that: